matusm/At.Matus.BevMetrology/README.md

 A collection of `SpectralQuantityValue`.
 Provides some methods for interpolation, loading from CSV files and randomisation for Monte Carlo simulations.

 ## SpectralQuantityValue
 Ordered pair of a wavelength value and an associated spectral quantity value.
-Can be ordered via the wavelength value.
+Can be sorted via the wavelength value.